 Sell More By Creating Receptive Prospects

-How are salespeople typically described?
+How are salespeople usually described?
 You typically hear words like “self-centered,” “pushy,” and even “untrustworthy.”

 While we may not hear these words when face-to-face with an actual prospect, we can probably all agree that prospects are initially guarded, untrusting or more simply put, unreceptive to one degree or another.
 In other words, there is a natural tension that exists between salespeople and prospects.